 Unilateral Measures

 In violation of the WTO Not in violation of the

 Agreement WTO Agreement

-WTO-related A В
+WTO-related (a) (b)

-Contents of disputes Violation of DSU Violation of DSU
+disputes Violation of DSU Art.
+Violation of DSU Art.

-disputes Art.
-23.1/Violation of Art.
 23.1

+23.1/Violation of Measure

+Contents of disputes as such

+Others (c) (d)

-Measure as such
+Violation of Measure as

+such